Average Median Income/Salary in Singapore by Age, Etc [2026]

 To get the median, you’ll just have to arrange the figures from smallest to largest.
 The one at the very middle (or 50th percentile) is the median, and that’s $5,000.
 If there are two numbers in the middle, then you’ll sum up both the numbers and divide it by two.

-To determine the average income/salary, it’s always best to use median.
+For determining average income/salary, median is preferable.
 It would mean that 50% of the population is below that median figure, and the other 50% is above it.

 Average Income/Salary in Singapore (in General)

-Here are the income data for the past 10 years:
+Here are the income figures for the past 10 years:

 YearMedian Monthly Income (Including Employer CPF Contributions)